Toshiba shareholders vote for probe in landmark win for Japan corporate governance

 The number of activist funds operating in Japan has more than doubled in three years to 44 in 2020, according to data from IR Japan Holdings.

-Kurumantani said at the EGM that the company had made much effort to reach out to shareholders and explain its position but did not offer comment after the vote was announced.
+Kurumantani said at the EGM that Toshiba had made much effort to reach out to shareholders and listen to their concerns.
+He later said in a statement the company would sincerely cooperate with the investigation.

-Battered by accounting scandals, massive writedowns for and the loss of its U.S. nuclear business as well as the sale of semiconductor unit, the once-storied conglomerate is a shadow of its former self.
+Battered by accounting scandals, massive writedowns for its U.S. nuclear business as well as the sale of semiconductor unit, the once-storied conglomerate is a shadow of its former self.
 Even so, Toshiba is one of the few domestic manufacturers of nuclear reactors and remains hugely important to the Japanese government.

-Shares in Toshiba, which has a market value of more than $15 billion, initially jumped after the vote results were released but later pared most of those gains.
+Shares in Toshiba, which has a market value of more than $15 billion, jumped after the vote results were released but pared some of those gains to close 1.5% higher.

 The probe will be conducted by three lawyers approved at the meeting over a period of three months.
 The findings will also be presented at this year’s annual shareholders meeting in June.